stepan-o/loopforge/README.md

 # Loopforge City

+# LOOPFORGE LLM BUILDER PROMPT
+(Read this before you touch anything, robot friend.)

+For future LLM-based system architects and planners, start here:
+- docs/LOOPFORGE_AGENT_PROMPT.md — the canonical system prompt/design brief that explains the philosophy, north star, and phased workflow expected in this repository.
+Read it before proposing changes.

 A small, text-based multi-agent simulation scaffold.
 Three robots plus a Supervisor act over discrete steps; state persists to PostgreSQL via SQLAlchemy with Alembic migrations.
 The app is containerized and uses `uv` for Python env and dependency management.

 ---